Skip to content

 - The Simms Initiatives also features a superb bibliography of primary and secondary materials for the study of Simms.

-- The best one-volume introduction to Simms’s work is Reading William Gilmore Simms: Essays of Introduction to the Author’s Canon, edited by Todd Hagstette.
+- For those new to Simms, the best one-volume introduction to Simms’s work is Reading William Gilmore Simms: Essays of Introduction to the Author’s Canon, edited by Todd Hagstette.

 - Print-on-demand editions of the majority of Simms’s published works are available through the University of South Carolina Press.